stephensmitchell-forks/occt/dox/dev_guides/tests/tests.md

 Windows
 ~~~~~

+Use procedure *checkdebugmode* to get the configuration.
+It returns 1 if current configuration is 'Debug', overwise returns 0.

 * RegularExpression is a regular expression, which should be matched against the line indicating the problem in the script output.

 Example: